DKMitt/reactjs16/README.md

-__Project Status - Date Completed: 01/12/2018__
+__Project Status - Completed: 01/12/2018__

 ----

 ### Table of Contents

   -  Description
-  -  What I Learned From Working With This Tutorial
+  -  What I Learned From The Review
   -  Website Technologies Used
   -  How to View This App
   -  File and Directory Structure